offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                            '-->*-->*-->*-->*-->*-->*-->*
 ```

-Looking at scan position 0, the trie walked all the way to "arat".
+At scan position 0, the trie walked all the way to "arat".
 That means ...

  * scan position 0 must start with "arat".
- * scan position 1 must start with "rat" ("rat" = "arat" with first element trimmed off).
+ * scan position 1 must start with "rat" -- "rat" is "arat" with first element trimmed off.
- * scan position 2 must start with "at" ("at" = "arat" with first 2 elements trimmed off).
+ * scan position 2 must start with "at" -- "at" is "arat" with first 2 elements trimmed off.
- * scan position 3 must start with "t" ("t" = "arat" with first 3 elements trimmed off).
+ * scan position 3 must start with "t" -- "t" is "arat" with first 3 elements trimmed off.

-Look at scan position 1, the trie walked all the way to "ratio".
+At scan position 1, the trie walked all the way to "ratio".
 However, just from scan position 0's trie walk, it's already know that scan position 1's trie walk would have made it to at least "rat".
-Accordingly, instead of scanning position 1 from scratch, it's possible to hop past the initial "rat" in "ratio".
+Accordingly, at scan position 1, it's safe to start walking the trie from the node just past "rat" rather than walking it from the root node .

 This algorithm is an optimization that builds tries with special edges to handle the scenario described above.
 For example, the trie below is the same as the example trie above except that it contains a special edge pointing from "arat" to "rat".
 If a scan walks the trie to "arat", the next scan position must contain "rat".
 Since the prefix "rat" exists in the trie, a special edge connects "arat" to "rat" such that the scan for the next position can directly jump ahead in the trie walk past "rat".